 If you came here to view some of my artistic renderings they can be viewed in The Exhibition section that the nice free website company allowed me to have.
 Below is a sexy poster I drew for Hillary Clinton to support her 2008 presidential nomination race but the secret service probably intercepted it before she even got to see it.
 I think it is very beautiful myself.

 Above all, I hope that you will glean something from these pages .
 I`ve also included some links to complement the compelling topics that appear on the various pages.
-Remember this cyber journal is from complete, so when time permits and I'm feeling inspired, creative or experience a sudden LSD flashback and I'm close to a computer I make thoughtful additions.
+Remember this cyber journal is from complete, so when time permits and I'm feeling inspired, creative or experience a sudden LSD flashback and I'm close to my computer I make thoughtful additions.

-Alas, in this day and age of high speed interaction, twitter, blogs and texting I don't expect you to read all the way through this maze of summations, musings, humour, bullshit etc. If the average human being starts showing signs of agitaion after 11 seconds of waiting for an elevator to arrive then I can hardly expect one to forfeit much of their valuable time here.
-So picka page or section and go nuts, I'm sure that you will find something redeeming here on my smorgasbord of thoughtful delights.
+Alas, in this day and age of high speed interaction, twitter, blogs and texting I don't expect you to read all the way through this maze of summations, musings, humour, bullshit etc. If the average human being starts showing signs of agitation after 11 seconds of waiting for an elevator to arrive then I can hardly expect one to forfeit much of their valuable time here.
+So pick a page or section and go nuts, I'm sure that you will find something redeeming here on my smorgasbord of thoughtful delights.